zizisoft/gitlock/architecture.md

 **Q: Why is there a `nonce`?**

 A: Sometimes, if working on two branches, two commits may have the same content.
 Without `nonce`, if the two locks have the same parent or their parents have the same content, it will result in duplicate tag name.

+**Q: Why are submodules ignored?**

+A: Submodules may be maintained by other people.
+It's very likely that other people don't use GitLock so that there's no lock to point to.
+Also, we can't point to the SHA-1 commit ID for security reasons.
+In addition, recursive submodules will increase the complexity.
+But in the future, we may support adding submodules (if they are locked).